 - Assistance in the development of workplace mental health and psychological safety strategies, policies, and programs.

-- COMPREHENSIVE ASSESSMENTS – PSYCHOLOGICAL ISSUES & INJURY, COGNITIVE FUNCTION, ADDICTIONS
+- COMPREHENSIVE ASSESSMENTS – PSYCHOLOGICAL ISSUES & INJURY, COGNITIVE FUNCTION, SUBSTANCE ABUSE

 Assessments in critical areas that affect an individual’s ability to work, return to work learn and/or function daily:

 - Psychological assessments to determine the types and severity of mental health issues, disorder, or illness experience by the individual.

 - Psychological injury assessments to determine the type and extent of an individual’s injury, typically for or in response to an injury claim by the individual.

 - Cognitive functional capacity assessment to evaluate an individual’s difficulties or impairment in areas that may affect their ability to work, return to work, learn and/or function daily.
 Areas assessed can include attention, memory, thought processing, planning/organizing, problem solving, learning, impulsivity and emotional regulation, adaptability, and ability to tolerate multiple demands.

 - Psychometric assessments and treatment planning for individual employees with substance use and abuse challenges.

 - MENTAL HEALTH CASE CONSULT/MANAGEMENT